This degree is designed for those who seek employment in accounting positions.

 Individuals who are seeking their first accounting-related position or those presently in the field who are seeking additional knowledge and skills may benefit from this program.

-Students entering the Accounting Associate degree program are required to take one Writing Intensive Course (WIC) in order to graduate.
-The WIC for this program is BUS 200, which has a prerequisite of ENG 111 and ENG 112.
-Students who are awarded transfer academic credit for this course at another institution may fulfill the WIC requirement for this degree program by completing another WIC.
+Students entering the Accounting associate degree program are required to take one Writing Intensive Course (WIC), which has a prerequisite of ENG 111 and ENG 112, in order to graduate.
+The WIC for this program is BUS 200.
+Students who are awarded transfer credit for this course from another institution may fulfill the WIC requirement for this degree program by completing another WIC.

 Students in all degree programs are required to take at least one Civic Engagement (CE) course to graduate.